sequentialchaos/lsystems-editor/README.md

 ### Todo
-* alphabet used in editor
+* complete alphabet used in editor
 * examples
 * gifs
 * how to contribute